pietgeursen/sbot-gossip/README.md

   - could have a priority list by connection type e.g. isLocal, bluetooth, onion, tcp
 - how do we ban people from connecting to us?

+- Should this be a stand-alone sbot plugin or just straightup replace gossip
+  - If it's standalone gossip needs to be turned off and we need to find places in sbot or clients that reference it

+  - For mvp I could just leave almost all of the gossip plugin alone and just insert connection manager as the scheduler.